qian256/HoloLensARToolKit/README.md

 	* HoloLens Emulator and Vuforia are not required.
 	* Visual Studio 2017 is preferred.
 2. Launch [Unity3D](https://unity3d.com/), open project folder ```HoloLensARSample```.
-	* Unity 5.6.x is preferred.
-3. Import the unity package ```ARToolKitUWP.unitypackage```.
-4. Open one of the sample scenes
+3. Import ```ARToolKitUWP.unitypackage``` and then open one of the sample scenes
 	* ```Assets/Sample/HoloLensARToolKitSingle.unity```
 	* ```Assets/Sample/HoloLensARToolKitCube.unity```
 	* ```Assets/Sample/HoloLensARToolKitMulti.unity```
 	* ```Assets/Sample/HoloLensARToolKitCoords.unity```
+4. Configure the Unity player settings to build Visual Studio 2017 solution.
-5. Configure HoloLens deployment settings and deploy to HoloLens.
+5. Use Visual Studio to build and deploy application to HoloLens.
-	* See Chapter 4 and 5 of [Holograms 100](https://developer.microsoft.com/en-us/windows/mixed-reality/holograms_100).
-	* Make sure "Allow Unsafe Code" is checked in the project `Assembly-CSharp`.
-	* Deploy using `Release|x86|Start Debugging` to see Debug logs.
-	* Deploy using `Release|x86|Start Without Debugging` to maximize the performance.
 6. Prepare the correspondent printed marker of ARToolKit.
 	* Marker images are [Here](https://github.com/artoolkit/artoolkit5/tree/master/doc/patterns).
 	* Make sure the printed marker size is same as configured in Unity.